cwi-dis/zandbak-orchestrator/README.md

 corresponding config file must be placed into the folder `config/`.
 See the file `config/config-sample/webrtc-config.json` as a sample.

+If you have changed the configuration or SFU binaries you will have to rebuild the container, this does not happen automatically.
+Instructions will be provided.

 ## Development

 ### Building